happyprime/content-aggregator-block/README.md

 ### `content_aggregator_block_item`

 This PHP filter can be used to modify the markup for an individual post item as displayed on front-end views.
 It receives the default markup, the post data, and the block attributes.

+### `content_aggregator_block_endpoint_post_data`

+This PHP filter can be used to modify the data returned by the REST API route registered by this plugin.
+It receives the default data and the post ID.